kean/Align/README.md

-# Yale
+# Yalta

 ## License

-Yale is available under the MIT license.
+Yalta is available under the MIT license.
 See the LICENSE file for more info.